 For full guidance on mask use requirements for long-term care and retirement homes review the Ministry of Health Guidance Document dated April 15th, 2020.

 As the COVID-19 outbreak continues to evolve and laboratory testing capacity has increased, Ontario’s provincial testing guidance is also being updated.
 Please review the COVID-19 Provincial Testing Guidance document and the Quick Reference Public Health Guidance on Testing and Clearance for information on testing in Long-Term Care and Retirement Homes.

 Answers to questions you may have about COVID-19 testing requirements for Long-Term Care Homes can be found by reviewing the Frequently Asked Questions: Long-Term Care Home Surveillance Testing document.

 Screening in Long-term Care and Retirement Homes (LTCH)

 LTCHs must conduct active screening (when possible, over-the-phone screening) for ALL resident admissions, returning residents, readmissions, staff and anyone else entering the home for COVID-19.
 First responders reporting an emergency do not need to be screened and are permitted to enter.
 Screening must be done twice daily at entry and exit (beginning of shift and end).

 Active Screening of Staff and Essential Visitors:

 Screening must be done twice daily and include symptom check and temperature reading.
-The Ministry of Health released a new screening tool for Long-Term Care Homes and Retirement Homes April 24th.
-The questions included in the tool are minimum expectations for screening.
+Please refer to the Ministry of Health document ”COVID-19 Screening Tool for Long-Term Care and Retirement Homes – Version 3, May 6, 2020” .